crosspath/auzon/README.md

 2. Create database migration, other files & directories for new entity.

     ```shell
-    bin/rails g auzon:model ...
+    bin/rails g auzon:model NAME ATTRIBUTES ...
     ```

-    You may input more than one word separated by space.
-Each word has format `#{domain}/#{model}`.
+    NAME is the name of a model file in format `#{domain}/#{model}`.
 Model name should be given in singular form.
 Domain name & model name should be given with underscores if needed.

-    Example:
+    ATTRIBUTES is a list of model attributes as in Rails generators: migration, model, resource, scaffold.

+    Examples:

     ```shell
+    bin/rails g auzon:model site/document name author:references
-    bin/rails g auzon:model site/document users/account
+    bin/rails g auzon:model users/account first_name last_name email:uniq
     ```

     This generator creates files: